syncfusion-content/fileformat-docs/File-Formats/Presentation/Convert-PowerPoint-to-PDF-in-Blazor.md

 {% endhighlight %}
 {% endtabs %}

 N> Install this wasm-tools and wasm-tools-net6 by using the "dotnet workload install wasm-tools" and "dotnet workload install wasm-tools-net6" commands in your command prompt respectively if you are facing issues related to Skiasharp during runtime.
+After installing wasm tools using the above commands, please restart your machine.

 Step 6: Enable the following property in the **Blazor WASM csproj** file.